CarlosSardo/terraform-azure-sql-automatic-tuning/README.md

 As of today, **it also not possible to enable this feature using Terraform `azurerm_mssql_database` resource**.

-Therefore, this solution makes use of the `null_resource` Terraform resource the `sqlcmd` utility instead.
+Therefore, this solution uses the `null_resource` Terraform resource together with the `sqlcmd` utility instead.

 ## :wrench: How does it work?